ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Modify the ALB security group to deny incoming traffic from blocked countries.
 - B. Modify the security group for EC2 instances to deny incoming traffic from blocked countries.
-- C. Use Amazon CloudFront to serve the application and deny access to blocked countries.
+- ==C. Use Amazon CloudFront to serve the application and deny access to blocked countries.==
 - D. Use ALB listener rules to return access denied responses to incoming traffic from blocked countries.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/2/#) [  Discussion  **86**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/2/#)